Freddie Freeman: 2016

-General manager John Coppolella had assumed responsibility for the team's transactions since the 2014–15 off-season, and played a large role in the Braves' rebuild, having traded away many players.
+General manager John Coppolella became responsible for the team's transactions in the 2014–15 off-season, and played a large role in the Braves' rebuild, trading away many players.
 However, during the 2015–16 off-season, Coppolella repeatedly stated he would not trade Freeman.
-At the beginning of the 2016 season, Freeman was expected to lead the team on the field, despite the wrist injury last year adversely affecting his off-season preparations.
-Freeman had a difficult start to the season, although began hitting well in June.
+At the beginning of the 2016 season, Freeman was expected to lead the team on the field, despite the wrist injury the previous year adversely affecting his off-season preparations.
+Freeman had a difficult start to the season but began hitting well in June.
 On June 15, Freeman hit his first career cycle in a 9–8 victory against the Cincinnati Reds.
 He was named National League Player of the Week soon after that performance.
-Freeman recorded his first 30-home run season in 2016, on September 13, shortly after claiming his second Player of the Week award in the 2016 season.
-That day he also drove in the 500th run of his career.
+Freeman recorded his first 30-home run season in 2016, reaching that mark on September 13, shortly after claiming his second Player of the Week award of the season.
+That same day he also drove in the 500th run of his career.
 On September 29, Freeman's 30-game hitting streak, which had begun on August 24, was halted with an 0–4 night against the Philadelphia Phillies.
 It had been a part of a larger 46-game run of getting on base, which also ended.
-During the penultimate week of the regular season, Freeman again was recognized as Player of the Week, and named the September National League Player of the Month at the end of the year.
+During the penultimate week of the regular season, Freeman again was recognized as Player of the Week, and named National League Player of the Month for September at the end of the year.
 Overall in 2016, Freeman played 158 games with a .302 batting average, 43 doubles, 34 home runs, and 91 RBI.
 For the season, he led all major league hitters in line drive percentage (29.1%).
 He finished sixth on the National League Most Valuable Player award voting.